-DEADLINE LANDLORD OBJECTIVES MARCH 2025 We should have finalised our WHQS compliance policy; assessed the condition of our stock and identified the work necessary to meet the standards; completed tenant engagement on our programme; estimated the investment needed; and reported our Housing Health and Safety Rating System (HHSRS) scores to WG.
-APRIL 2026 There will be an external audit on WHQS.
-MARCH 2027 We must have completed our whole stock assessment and produced all Target Energy Pathways (these identify measures that can lead to the decarbonisation of a dwelling which is reaching net zero and heating the property with a low carbon hearing system at an affordable cost to the tenant).
-MARCH 2030 We must have achieved a minimum of EPC - C and SAP 75 on all our housing stock.
-EPC is an Energy performance certificate, a measure of how much energy a home might use based on how well it is insulated and how efficient the heating system is and SAP is a Standard Assessment Procedure which measure the energy rating of a home, gives a score and informs the EPC.
-MARCH 2034 We must confirm that all our housing stock meets the standard.
+Deadline Landlord Objectives March 2025 We must have finalised our WHQS compliance policy; assessed the condition of the housing stock and identified the work necessary to meet the standards; completed resident engagement on the programme; estimated the investment needed; and reported the Housing Health and Safety Rating System (HHSRS) scores to WG.
+March 2027 We must have completed our whole stock assessment and produced all Target Energy Pathways (these identify measures that can lead to the decarbonisation of a dwelling which is reaching net zero and heating the property with a low carbon heating system at an affordable cost to the resident).
+March 2030 We must have achieved a minimum of EPC - C and SAP 75 on all housing stock.
+EPC is an Energy Performance Certificate, a measure of how much energy a home might use based on how well it is insulated and how efficient the heating system is, and SAP is a Standard Assessment Procedure which measures the energy rating of a home, gives a score and informs the EPC.
+March 2034 We should confirm that all Beacon housing stock meets the standard.